rjenki/BIOS512/README.md

 install.packages(c("readr","ggplot2","tidyr"))
 ```
 #### Important Note
 To add a package and incorporate that into your Binder, you will need to update your install.R file on GitHub and rerun it in Binder.
-For example, to add the shiny package:
+For example, to add the shiny package, you will need to change your install.R file to what is shown below:
 ```
 options(repos = c(CRAN = "https://cran.r-project.org"))
 install.packages(c("readr","ggplot2","tidyr","shiny"))